-However, instead of rm -rf, a faster way to remove a dataset is using datalad remove: Run datalad remove <dataset> outside of the superdataset to remove a top-level dataset with all its contents.
-Likely, both --recursive and --nocheck (for DataLad versions <0.16) or --reckless [availability|undead|kill] (for DataLad versions 0.16 and higher) flags are necessary to traverse into subdatasets and to remove content that does not have verified remotes.
+However, instead of rm -rf, a faster way to remove a dataset is using either datalad drop or datalad remove: Run datalad drop -d <dataset> or datalad remove -d <dataset> outside of the superdataset to remove a top-level dataset with all its contents.
+Likely, both --recursive and --reckless [availability|undead|kill] flags are necessary to traverse into subdatasets and to remove content that does not have verified remotes.

-Be aware though that both ways to delete a dataset will irretrievably delete the dataset, it's contents, and it's history.
+Be aware, though, that deleting a dataset in which ever way will irretrievably delete the dataset, it's contents, and it's history.